saurabhuja/saurabhuja/README.md

 ### Profile Summary

-__12 years of experience as Site Reliability Developer in Public Cloud, Private Cloud and on-premise infrastructure.__
+__14 years of experience as InfraStructure Developer in Public Cloud, Private Cloud and on-premise infrastructure.__
-__Serving as a key leader and expert on Build/CI/Cloud Provisioning/CD practices and components; mentoring and leading project teams in Cloud DevOps engagements.__
+__Serving as a key Infra developer and expert on Build/CI/Cloud Provisioning/CD practices and components; mentoring and leading project teams in Cloud DevOps engagements.__
 __Currently working as a Site Reliability Developer for Exadata/Database team in Oracle to Lead DB Cloud HA Responsibilities in Bangalore.__

 ### Education